My Blogs

 After all this talk about being able to handle thousands of clients from a single thread, the following might come as a bit of a surprise: In practice, async code usually runs from multiple threads.
 As much as possible actually.
 In the default tokio configuration, the async runtime will schedule tasks across many threads, to maximize performance.
 The claim-to-fame of async/await is to be able to program non-blocking code linearly.
 In terms of how the code looks, this is true.
 But it is not single-threaded code.
 So all the usual ceremony of multi-threaded programming still applies.
 You will still need to use Arc and Mutex everywhere.
 Even worse, you now need to choose between std::sync::Mutex and tokio::sync::Mutex.
 Picking the wrong one could adversely affect performance.

-When programming async Rust, you must hit an await point every 10 milliseconds.
+When programming async Rust, you must hit an await point every 10 microseconds.
 Not doing this can easily wipe out any theoretical performance benefits async tasks have over OS threads.
 The reason for this is that in Rust, the async runtime can only actively schedule on await points.
 So by not hitting one, you are depriving the scheduler from behaving optimally.
 The OS scheduler has no such limitation, since it is the OS.
 And the OS can do whatever it wants.
 Presumably, this is one of the reasons the scheduler was made part of operating system in the first place.
-The every 10-millisecond rule is a footgun for beginners since you just have to know about it to avoid it.
+The every 10-microsecond rule is a footgun for beginners since you just have to know about it to avoid it.

 Since not calling await often enough is mostly due to doing CPU-bound work in async context, it is generally advised to spawn a separate thread pool for CPU-bound workloads.
 If find this very interesting because the original promise of async/await is that you'll be able to linearize the flow of you programs while still enjoying the benefits of async I/O primitives.
 But now, if your program flow includes CPU-work anywhere, you will still have to deal with all the synchronization and non-linear control flow patterns associated with multi-threaded programming.
 Right back were we started.